-Ron Chambers, Ellen Bielawski and Joanna Lilley on location for As the Ice Melts: Voices from Kluane at Àłsêxh Meadow
+Ron Chambers, Ellen Bielawski and Joanna Lilley on location for poetry from As the Ice Melts: Voices from Kluane at Àłsêxh Meadow

-As the Ice Melts allows Yukon authors to share their work through video
+As the Ice Melts allows Yukon authors to share their poetry through video

 It’s all Joanna Lilley’s fault if you ask Ellen Bielawski.
 If Lilley hadn’t released Endlings last year, a collection of poetry about extinct animals, Bielawski wouldn’t have come up with As the Ice Melts.